Sometimes, sellers choose a private approach. This may happen because of privacy, tenants, timing, property type, or personal circumstances.

 |

-This is why no single approach is used by default.
+This is why no single approach should be automatic.

-If a property is not publicly listed, the right response is not to assume it is inaccessible.
+If a property is not publicly listed, do not assume it is unavailable.

 Be Clear About Your Criteria